 While FMOs focus on health insurance products, they may also offer contracting for life insurance products or other types of ancillary insurance coverage.
 Agents who work with an FMO may have production requirements they have to meet to maintain their commission levels.
 It’s also worth noting that agents who partner with an FMO and later wish to leave the organization will have to get a release from the FMO.

-You can learn more about what to consider when thinking of joining an FMO in our post “Ready to Join an FMO?
+For more information about what to consider when thinking of joining an FMO, check out our post “Ready to Join an FMO?
 10 Things to Consider.”

 IMO — Independent Marketing Organizations

 An independent marketing organization (IMO) is basically the same as an FMO.
 Some agents believe FMOs tend to focus more on health insurance products while IMOs tend to focus on life insurance products, but this isn’t always true.
 IMOs are sometimes a little smaller than FMOs and may not be able to pay agents as much in commission as some FMOs.

 Like FMOS, IMOs tend to be licensed to sell multiple carrier products in multiple states.
 They work with hundreds to thousands of agents, and also usually offer those agents valuable training and support.

 As for national marketing offices (NMOs), FMOs and IMOs can be this type of organization.
 In fact, you may hear an FMO or IMO call themselves an NMO.
 There’s really nothing that sets NMOs apart from FMOs or IMOs.
 It’s just more of a neutral term for FMOs and IMOs who do business across the U.S., or for those who may sell both health and life products.